Inspiration

 The front of Iwashimizu shrine with bamboo in the background

-Iwashimizu Hachimangu Shrine, built in 860 AD, is one of the three major shrines bearing the name Hachimangu.
+Iwashimizu Hachimangu Shrine, with a nearly 1,200-year history, is one of the three major Hachimangu shrines.
 This ancient shrine has undergone reconstruction and expansion over many years.
-Historical figures like Oda Nobunaga, Toyotomi Hideyoshi, and Tokugawa Iemitsu have greatly influenced its development.
-Today, it is a National Treasure of Japan that showcases magnificent architecture and cultural significance.
-Towering bamboo welcomes visitors as they approach the shine.
-The lush greenery and tranquil atmosphere offer a retreat from the city.
-You can explore the shrine’s expansive grounds and beautiful gardens.
-The grounds provide a perfect opportunity to capture stunning photos and share your journey with friends and family.
-Additionally, Iwashimizu Hachimangu Shrine hosts traditional festivals that celebrate Japan’s cultural traditions year-round.
+Historical figures like Oda Nobunaga, Toyotomi Hideyoshi and Hideyori, and Tokugawa Iemitsu have greatly influenced its development.
+Today, it houses many National Treasures that showcase the magnificent architecture and cultural significance.
+As you approach the main shrine complex, towering bamboo will welcome you.
+The lush greenery and its tranquil atmosphere offer a retreat from the city.
+Exploring the expansive precincts is a wonderful experience.
+Capture stunning photos and share your journey with friends and family.
+Additionally, the shrine holds many rituals throughout the year.
+Some of these offer a glimpse of representative Japanese traditional culture, such as Setsubun (the day before the beginning of spring in the old calendar).
 You won’t want to miss this unforgettable experience in Kyoto.

 Kyoto City Rakusai Bamboo Park